You’ve read the articles and watched the videos, and know that having an electric pressure cooker is a great way to save time in the kitchen.

 If you’re straining out the whey to make a thicker finished product, you’ll lose quite a bit of volume.

-Choosing an 8 quart model that will let you make 6-7 quarts of (unstrained) yogurt at once could be a better choice for you.
+Choosing an 8-quart model that will let you make 6-7 quarts of (unstrained) yogurt at once could be a better choice for you.

-Besides cooking things directly in the cooking pot itself, you can also use your instant pot to hold other containers and cook in them.
+Besides cooking things directly in the cooking pot itself, you can also use your Instant Pot to hold other containers and cook in them.

 For instance, if you prefer to make yogurt in smaller, reusable “to go” containers, think about what size you want to use.

-Many DIY-ers have also started using their instant pots in place of hot plates or double boilers.
+Many DIY-ers have also started using their Instant Pots in place of hot plates or double boilers.

 The slow cook and yogurt settings can be used to help you infuse herbal oils, make your own lotions, salves, and much more.